The Simple Guide to Creatine

 THE SIMPLE GUIDE TO CREATINE

-The most common form is Creatine monohydrate.
-It is a combination of amino acids naturally found in the body and dietary sources such as meat and fish.
+The most common form of creatine is creatine monohydrate.
+It’s made from amino acids that are naturally produced by the body and obtained from dietary sources such as meat and fish.

-Before we get on to what Creatine does, it helps to have some background knowledge of its role in muscle contraction.
+Before we get into what creatine does, it helps to understand its role in muscle contraction.

-Within our bodies, and more specifically, our muscles, creatine needs to connect with phosphate in order for it to be in a form that we can use.
-This is called Creatine Phosphate (CP).
-Muscle contraction is achieved by breaking down ATP (Adenosine Triphosphate), which enables contraction of the muscle and is the only energy source your muscles can use for contractile activity.
+Within our bodies—and more specifically in our muscles—creatine binds with phosphate to form a usable, high‑energy compound called creatine phosphate (CP).
+Muscle contraction is powered by breaking down ATP (adenosine triphosphate), which is the only direct energy source your muscles can use for contractile activity.

-At this point, we probably have enough energy released to provide action for about 4-6 seconds.
-This is not much time at all, and therefore, ATP needs to be regenerated from its now broken-down form of ADP (Adenosine Diphosphate) back into ATP.
-This happens in a fraction of a second.
-The utilisation of 3 pathways achieves this.
-One of these pathways uses Creatine Phosphate as the energy source to regenerate ADP into ATP.
+When ATP is broken down, we have enough energy to fuel maximal effort for only about 4–6 seconds.
+Because this isn’t very long, ATP needs to be regenerated quickly from its by‑product, ADP (adenosine diphosphate), back into ATP.
+This regeneration happens in a fraction of a second and is achieved via three main energy pathways.
+One of these pathways uses creatine phosphate as the energy source to convert ADP back into ATP.

-Creatine is simply a high-energy molecule that regenerates ADP to ATP.
-This all happens while slower metabolic pathways (the other two pathways used for regeneration of ADP to ATP) are adapting to the increased demand.
-Our muscles actually store more Creatine Phosphate than ATP, and coupled together, the stores of ATP and the almost instant regeneration of ATP with Creatine Phosphate allow for maximum muscle power for around 15 seconds, enough to complete a hard set of 6-8 bench presses.
+Creatine, in the form of creatine phosphate, simply acts as a high‑energy reserve that helps regenerate ADP back to ATP.
+This happens while slower metabolic pathways (the other two energy systems that also regenerate ATP) are ramping up to meet the increased demand.
+Our muscles actually store more creatine phosphate than ATP.
+Together, stored ATP and the near‑instant regeneration of ATP via creatine phosphate allow for maximum muscle power for around 10–15 seconds—enough to complete a hard set of roughly 6–8 heavy bench presses.

-We now know what Creatine is and how our bodies use it, so let’s have a look at how it’s going to help your workout and the stimulation of muscle hypotrophy (increased muscle size)
+We now know what creatine is and how our bodies use it, so let’s look at how it can help your workouts and support muscle hypertrophy (increased muscle size).

 Summary

-Although creatine does not directly increase muscle size, it does provide the means for this by giving your muscles the ability to perform additional reps at maximum power.
-This action leads to increased muscle damage and, subsequently, increased muscle repair and growth.
+Although creatine does not directly cause muscle growth, it can support it by allowing your muscles to perform additional reps at high intensity.
+This increased workload leads to greater muscle damage and, in turn, more muscle repair and growth over time.

 Side Effects

-As with any additional supplement or performance-enhancing product, sometimes side effects are reported, and creatine is not without its fair share.
+As with any supplement or performance‑enhancing product, side effects are sometimes reported, and creatine is no exception.
 Some of the most commonly reported side effects of creatine use are listed below:

 • Undesirable weight gain (through water retention)